robocorp/rpaframework/docs/source/contributing/development.md

 ### Virtual environment(s)

-In case [invoke](https://www.pyinvoke.org/) isn't installed yet on your system, you have to do so by either your package manager or `pip install invoke` if you're fine to rely on system's Python interpreter.
-Keep in mind that we recommend developing with version **3.9.13** as that's what we use with most of the robots.
+In case [invoke](https://www.pyinvoke.org/) isn't installed yet on your system, you have to do so by either your package manager or `pip install invoke` if you're fine with relying on system's Python interpreter.
+Keep in mind that we recommend developing with version **3.9.x** as that's what we recommend in our robots.
 So is better to develop with the same version that is expected to be at the core of our robots. (pinned in their _conda.yaml_)